 Not sure how everybody felt when my daughter drove the panga back to our boat, but it was one of her highlights as she laughed the whole way.

 I sure hope that if you’re reading this you go to the Galapagos with the best, and honestly the next time I go I want to bring as many family and friends as I can to fill the boat so I can share the memories all the time!
 No other place is like this in the world!

 This Travel Journal submitted by Kimberly Schembari details her Seaman Journey Cruise with AdventureSmith Explorations.
-The Seaman Journey is on our curated list of Galapagos charter cruises and is perfect for a full boat charter.
+The Seaman Journey is on our curated list of Galapagos Islands yacht charters and is perfect for a full boat charter.
 Read all Galapagos Cruise Reviews and worldwide cruise reviews to learn more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875